 Las Cienegas National Conservation Area (LCNCA) and the historic Empire Ranch Headquarters are ideal venues for youth education programs.
 The Empire Ranch Foundation, in collaboration with the Bureau of Land Management and other partners such as the Cienega Watershed Partnership offer a variety of youth educational experiences.
-For more information about youth education programs contact Bobbie Young, ERF Administrator.
+For more information about youth education programs contact Lahsha Brown, ERF Administrator.

 From the moment the students arrive at the Empire Ranch they are kept busy learning about ranch tools, horses and wagons, adobe brick making, roping, rawhide (reata) braiding, and dutch oven cooking.
 The traditional ranch barbeque lunch prepared by ERF volunteers is a special treat for instructors and students alike.

 The Bureau of Land Management and the Pascua Yaqui community began a Youth in Wilderness (YIW) partnership in 2004 in Las Cienegas National Conservation Area to provide opportunities for Pascua Yaqui youth to be outdoors and learn about their cultural heritage and its close ties with nature.
 Initially, a popular three day YIW campout was held at LCNCA.
 In 2013 YIW was transformed into a “Hands on the Land” outdoor classroom experience.

 The Cienega Watershed Partnership sponsors Youth Engaged Stewardship (YES!), a project that contributes to Youth Outdoor Pathways – a network of organizations concerned with the meaningful engagement of youth in the outdoors including the Cienega Watershed.
 Formed in 2011, CWP and many educational, environmental, governmental, and youth organizations are mapping out what pathways lead to significant involvement, advocacy, skills enhancement, and leaders among youth in the outdoors.